dudafg264/LeetCode/maxProfitAssignment/MaxProfitAssignment_withoutQuickSort/README.md

 - **Edge Case Handling**: Handle scenarios like no worker being able to perform any job.
 - **Error Checking**: Add input validation for incorrect values.

----
-This provides a concise overview of how the program works and its features.